chriskyfung/chriskyfung.github.io/_posts/2019-11-25-Qwiklabs-User-Tips-for-Learning_Google_Cloud_Platform.md

 ## Visual Map of Qwiklabs GCP Quests

 I spent about three months to take all the Qwiklabs quests for Google Cloud Platform.
-In the end, I think that there is a need to create a visual map to indicate and understand the relationships between the quests, thereby an easier way for any beginners to seek their desired learning paths.
+In the end, I think that there is a need to create a visual map to indicate and understand the relationships between the quests, thereby an easier way for any beginner to seek their desired learning paths.
 I illustrated the following map by connecting the blocks based on the quest descriptions.
 You can navigate in the map and click on the boxes to open the corresponding quest webpages.

-{% include qwiklabs-quests-map.html %}
+{% include qwiklabs-quests-map-2020-2-22.html %}
 <p class="img-caption">Learning map of GCP quests (keep update)</p>

 <br>